alicerunsonfedora/costumemaster/Guides/Working With Agents.md

 method and return an action of type `AIGameDecision`.
 2. Add an entry in the `CommandLineArguments.AgentTestingType` enumeration that will represent your custom agent.
 3. Modify the method `AIGameScene.getStrategy(with:)` and include a case that instantiates your strategy.
-4. Add a pictogram to the game's Assets.xcassets that represents your agent with the same name as what you supplied in the previous step.
+4. Add a symbol from SF Symbols that best represents your agent, then update `AISimulatorAgentImage` to include backgrounds and the symbol image for your agent accordingly.
 5. Add a dictionary entry in AgentTypes.plist with a title and description for your agent.
 6. Build and run The Costumemaster.